jbenson4/Wiki_Map/README.md

-Wiki Maps
+WikiMap
 =========

+WikiMap is an app to create custom maps and share them with others.
+It was built with EJS, Express, and PostgreSQL.

 ## Features
-- Wiki Maps is a app where you can add markers to maps and save/share them with others.
+- Create a profile page with a description and picture of yourself with all of your maps available to see
+- Create maps with titles and descriptions, adding markers with their own titles, images, and descriptions
+- Add maps to your favourite list, whether they were made by you or someone else
+- Browse a list of many maps made public by other users

 ## Getting Started